Emily Wiser, 51

 Which financial instruments do you most frequently trade?

-Tell us about your success with trading.
+Tell us about the success you’ve had trading.

 What was your worst trading moment?